PierrunoYT/PDF-Chat-AI/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+PDFChatAI is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.